 There are two art galleries, the wonderful Stein Auditorium, and an amphitheatre where you can see theatre, dance or music performances.
 The last time I was at the Stein Auditorium I saw a wonderful Indian classical music recital.

 For performances in the Stein Auditorium check the calendar of events on the Habitat World website.
 You can buy tickets online through BookMyShow or in person at the India Habitat Centre.

 The atriums and art galleries are free and open to all.

-While you’re there, have a meal at the retro diner Habitat Hub or the new premium food court, Habiteria.
+While you’re there, have a meal at the retro diner Habitat Hub, or a more unique Delhi food experience at the new premium food court Habiteria.

 2. Visit Bikaner House